 An ice pack will be applied after surgery.
 The ice should be replaced every 2-3 hours for the first couple days.
 Protect the skin from direct contact with the ice pack.
 (Not necessary to change as often during sleep hours.)
 After the first few days apply refreshed ice pack on the hip, 3 or 4 times a day for 20-30 minutes.
 The ice and elevation may be helpful up to 2 weeks after surgery.
 If you feel the swelling is excessive you should call the office.

 Upon discharge from the hospital, you will be walking with the assistance of a walker or crutches.
 Generally walking and bending the knee is good, pain or discomfort will limit your activity.
 You may discontinue using the walker or crutches when you feel comfortable and walk without a limp, on the average within 3-4 weeks (may use a cane or single crutch if desired).
 You may go up and down stairs as needed and physical therapy will help with some tricks until flexibility allows normal stairs.

 In order to reduce stiffness and obtain maximum function of your hip, it is important to maintain a good balance of rest and exercise.
 Listen to your body; too much activity will produce increased swelling and/or pain; too little activity could prolong your recovery and/or limit your hip mobility.
 The physical therapist should provide you with leg and hip exercises.
 To promote circulation, remember to do your ankle / foot stretching exercises regularly.

 Note: Walking and normal activities will NOT harm the implants, they are stable.
 Avoid crossing your legs if you are lying flat on a bed or floor for 3-4 months after surgery.

-If you then still have any questions or concerns please notify the office.
+If you then still have any questions or concerns please notify me, my nurse, or physician assistant.